Chemical Reaction Engineering

 Reactions occur at catalyst pellet surfaces.

-Reaction rate (r'_A)depends on catalyst mass (W), not reactor volume (V).
+Reaction rate (rA′)depends on catalyst mass (W), not reactor volume (V).

 Typical examples: Catalytic converters, petroleum refining, air purification